ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

 *  [[Toby Bartels]]:
    *  Tried to explain what sort of evil I meant at [[essential image]].
    *  Boldly put the default notion (in the higher-dimensional case) first at [[replete subcategory]].
-   *  Edited the definition at [[transfinite composition]] to include the possibility that $\alpha = 0$ and also to allow the concept to be interepreted constructively.
+   *  Edited the definition at [[transfinite composition]] to include the possibility that $\alpha = 0$ and also to allow the concept to be interpreted constructively.
    *  Reply to Tom (Tom who?) at [[regular monomorphism]].
    *  More discussion at [[locally presentable category]].